utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/the-interface.md

 * **Execution errors**

-  When your Flow encounters an error while running, you can read the logs in the **Execution issues** pane.
+  When your flow encounters an error while running, you can read the logs in the **Execution issues** pane.

   ![execution errors](https://assets.postman.com/postman-labs-docs/interface/updated-interface-execution-error-eval-block.gif)

 * **Forks**

-  A list of all the forks of the Flow that have been created.
+  A list of all the forks of the flow that have been created.

-* **Flow Information**
+* **Flow information**

-  You can see the Flow ID and add a summary for your Flow in the **Info** pane.
+  You can see the flow ID and add a summary for your flow in the **Info** pane.

 ## Console